jake-billings/important-things/CURRENCIES.md

 - Your client will want to charge everybody in the same currency
 - Your client understands the tax and accounting implications of working with foreign currency
 - You understand the tax and accounting implications of working with foreign currency
+- Your currency data/library is up-to-date with the real world

 ### Professional Expertise